Netflix has just announced it's launching in Australia and New Zealand on 24 March 2015. Before you sign up, here's everything you

 How do I get Netflix for free?

-Like it's competitors, Stan and Presto, it's been said that Netflix will be offering free 30 day trials so Australians can try the streaming service before they buy.
+Like it's competitor, Stan, it's been said that Netflix will be offering free 30 day trials so Australians can try the streaming service before they buy.
 Clear your calendars, this is going to be one mammoth month of free entertainment.

 iiNet customers quota-free access to Netflix